ERS Skylake 10'7 2018

 Other parts of the board design to mention are the D-rings and bungee cord area.
 Having an ample amount of space to store a dry bag (which is also available from ERS) or perhaps your paddle is more convenient than what you realize!

-There’s also an additional D-ring on the nose for towing and one on the tail for your ankle leash.
-(Which is a separate purchase also).
+There’s also an additional D-ring on the nose for towing and one on the tail for your ankle leash. (

 Then there is the shape of the board itself.